 China wants Strait of Hormuz open free of curbs, USTR Greer tells Bloomberg News

-BEIJING/WASHINGTON, May 15 - China wants to see the Strait of Hormuz reopen without curbs or tolls, U.S. Trade Representative Jamieson Greer told Bloomberg News in a live interview on Friday, adding that the U.S. was confident Beijing would act to limit material support for Iran.
+BEIJING/WASHINGTON - China wants to see the Strait of Hormuz reopen without curbs or tolls, US Trade Representative Jamieson Greer told Bloomberg News in a live interview on May 15, adding that the US was confident Beijing would act to limit material support for Iran.

 “So we welcome that.”

-Greer participated in summit meetings between U.S. President Donald Trump and Chinese President Xi Jinping.
+Mr Greer participated in summit meetings between US President Donald Trump and Chinese President Xi Jinping.

 Iran has largely shut the strait to ships apart from its own, causing the biggest-ever disruption to global energy supplies.